• Skip to primary navigation

 PIN IT FOR LATER!

 • The turkey is brined overnight to lock in flavor and juice.
+It’s the most juicy and tender turkey.

 • Cook the turkey in a disposable aluminum pan to collect the drippings and make a fabulous gravy that’s packed with flavor from the turkey drippings.

-• Wood chips (we used cherry)
+• Wood chips

-• Food Safe Bucket
+• Food safe bucket

 • Instant read meat thermometer or remote meat thermometer

-• Foil Pan
+• Foil pan

-• Silicone Grilling Mitts
+• Silicone grilling mitts

 How to Smoke a Turkey

-• Prep Turkey – The night before you want to smoke your bird unwrap the thawed turkey and remove and parts like the neck, giblets etc. that might be in the cavity.
+The night before you want to smoke your bird unwrap the thawed turkey and remove and parts like the neck, giblets etc. that might be in the cavity.

-• Brine – Grab your large food safe bucket and combine the hot water and salt.
-Stir this mixture until the salt is dissolved.
-Mix in remaining ingredients for the brine.
-Add the turkey to the brine mixture, seal container and place in the fridge overnight (8-12 hours).
-If the brine mixture does not cover the entire turkey we add more water/apple cider to mixture.
+Add the turkey to the brine mixture, seal the container and then place in the fridge overnight (8-12 hours).
+If the brine mixture does not cover the entire turkey, add more water/apple cider to the mixture.

-• Rub – The next day you will want to remove the turkey from the brine mixture, rinse under cold water and pat the turkey dry with paper towels.
-Place in large foil roasting pan.
 Grab a small bowl and mix together the ingredients for the rub.
-Next gently lift the skin of the turkey up and rub the butter mixture under the skin of the turkey.
-Brush the turkey skin with olive oil.
+Gently lift the skin of the turkey up and rub the butter mixture under the skin.
+Then brush the outside of the turkey with olive oil.
 Season the cavity of the turkey with salt and pepper, to taste.

 How long does it take to smoke a turkey?